 Gene’s respond to environmental factors such as what we breathe, what we touch, the sun, as well as stress, diet, toxins, and other factors, and can be changed by any one or all of them.
 Your health depends on the way your genes react to these factors.
 In response to specific oral microbes your genes switch on and off.
 One researcher likened the human genetic code (DNA) to an orchestra.
 It contains every instrument it needs to play beautiful music.
 The epigenetic code is the conductor.
 It tells which instruments how to respond at any given moment, whether to play, play loud, soft, fast, slow, or remain silent.
 The way your genes react to outside and inner factors can determine the difference between a healthy or unhealthy body and oral environment.
 Research indicates that it may be possible to change when genes are switched on and off in order to prevent or reduce the impact of oral health diseases.

 The Australian research team studied environmental and dental genetic risks on dental health.
 Our genes play a role in our dental health as well as our overall health, and are precursors to oral health diseases.
-Every person does not have the same exact oral micro-organisms habiting their oral cavity.
+Every person does not have the same exact oral micro-organisms inhabiting their oral cavity.
 Each person’s microbiota that affects oral health will react with that person’s DNA producing an individualized result.
 Now there is the ability to develop an epigenetic profile of patients by combining their genome, the oral microbes found in their mouth, and their epigenetic profile to attain personalized dental care.
 Epigenetics can also be used to study the genetic responses caused by other oral health issues.
 One common oral disease is periodontal disease which is on the rise and has been linked to other systemic diseases.
 Epigenetics can also be used to study those factors that lead to the development and progression of oral cancers.

-Aside from providing dependable general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from all surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.